 Detailed structural information has not been provided.
-It is assumed that the new buildings will be single-story structures of tilt-up concrete construction, typically supported on conventional shallow foundations with concrete slab-on-grade floors.
+It is assumed that the new buildings will be single-story structures of tilt-up concrete construction, supported on conventional shallow foundation systems with concrete slabs-on-grade floors.
 Based on the assumed construction, maximum column and wall loads are expected to be on the order of 100 kips and 4 to 7 kips per linear foot, respectively.

-No significant amounts of below-grade construction, such as basements or crawl spaces, are expected to be included in the proposed development.
-Based on the assumed topography, cuts and fills of up to 2 to $3\pm$ feet are expected to be necessary to achieve the proposed site grades.
+No significant amounts of below grade construction, such as basements or crawl spaces, are expected to be included in the proposed development.
+Based on the assumed topography, cuts and fills of up to 4 to 7± feet are expected to be necessary to achieve the proposed site grades.
 It should be noted that this estimate does not include any remedial grading, recommendations for which are presented in a subsequent section of this report.